Children's choirs resume January 8!

 Chapel Choir (Children grades 3-6)

-Amy Cooper, Children's Music Director and teacher
+Christy Perkey, Accompanist and Amy Cooper, Director of Chapel Choir, Children's Music Director

 Room 214 - This choral experience for elementary children continues to challenge the growing musician through singing, musical reading, and playing instruments.
 This choir meets on Wednesday evenings from 6:15-7:00p.m.
 Mid August-early May.
 Choristers sing in worship once a month, as well as participate in the Feast of Lights at Christmas.
 Each spring, children alternate participating in a children’s choir festival or presenting a musical.